BacterialCommunitiesAndPopulation/Friday20thMay/rematch_handsOn.md

 To finish our analysis, explore the *gyrA_merged_sequences.fasta* containing the consensus sequences produced by ReMatCh. **How many mutations can be found?
 Does that produce any modification in the protein sequence?** Use [MView](http://www.ebi.ac.uk/Tools/msa/mview/) and [EMBOSS Transeq](http://www.ebi.ac.uk/Tools/st/emboss_transeq/) to visualize the results.

+The most common mutation in GyrA lead to Ciprofloxacin resistance are the amino acid substitution Thr86AIle, and the less frequent Asp90AAsn and Ala70AThr. **Can you detect more mutations at position 86, 70 or 90?**

 > Written with [StackEdit](https://stackedit.io/).